rockettheme/docs/Docs/magento/start/install_magento.md

 You can upload this via FTP, Web-based file manager, or whichever method your hosting provider prefers.

-Simply unpack it where you would like to have your Magento site appear in your server's file system (typically the www root if it will be your primary site on the domain), and you're ready to access the installer.
+Simply unpack it where you would like to have your Magento site appear in your server's file system (typically the www root if it will be your primary site on the domain), and you are ready to access the installer.

 >> Note: it is very important that certain files and/or directories have proper permissions set in order for Magento to operate properly.
 See the [File Permissions][permissions] area of this guide below for more information.